-- The score for class participation and reading quizzes is calculated from 85% of the total points in each category.
+Reading Quizzes (10% of grade) and Class Participation (15% of grade): The score for class participation and reading quizzes (both take place for each class day of the semester) is calculated from 85% of the total points in each category.
 That is, you only need to get 85% of the quiz questions correct to get the full 10% of the grade and answer 85% of the discussion questions to get the 15% for class participation.
 This is to allow for family emergencies, illness, job interviews, technology problems and similar circumstances since there is no way to make up these portions of the course.
 No other allowances will be made; this policy substitutes for 'excused' absences.

-You must have your camera and microphone turned on when required in order to receive participation points for the day. - In order to receive a team assignment and be eligible to earn participation points, you must: - 1. submit a 400-word synopsis (Blackboard/Turnitin) of Aug.
-24's class material pertaining to the course design and commitments to the learning community by Aug.
-28 at 11:59pm; - 2. complete the Syllabus Quiz (Blackboard) by Aug.
-28 at 11:59pm. - If you have not been added to Blackboard by midnight on Aug.
-27, the deadlines for items 1 and 2 are extended to 11:59pm the day after Blackboard access is granted. - 3. a student who registers after class on Wednesday, Aug.
-26 must arrange to complete the math pre-test by Thursday, Sep.
-3; - 4. submit the First Class Survey (Google Form) by Thursday, Sep.
-3 at 11:59pm; - 5. create a TurningPoint Account and register a subscription (Blackboard/Turningpoint) by Thursday, Sep.
-3 at 11:59 pm; - Because poor attendance causes difficulties for small team dynamics, I reserve the right to withdraw a team assignment from any student whose attendance falls to less than 70% of class sessions that involve team work.
+To receive a team assignment and be eligible to earn participation points, you must:

+- 1. submit a 400-word synopsis (Blackboard/Turnitin) of Aug.
+28's class material pertaining to the course design and commitments to the learning community by Sep.
+1 at 11:59pm; - 2. complete the Syllabus Quiz (Blackboard) by Sep.
+1 at 11:59pm; - If you have not been added to Blackboard by 11:50pm on Aug.
+31, the deadlines for items 1 and 2 are extended to 11:59pm the day after Blackboard access is granted. - 3. complete the math pre-test by Wednesday, Sep.
+6; - 4. submit the First Class Survey (Google Form) by Thursday, Sep.
+7 at 11:59pm; - 5. create a PointSolutions account and register a subscription (Blackboard/PointSolutions) by Thursday, Sep.
+7 at 11:59 pm. - Because poor attendance causes difficulties for small team dynamics, I reserve the right to withdraw a team assignment from any student whose attendance falls below 70% of class sessions.
 If this action must be taken, that student forfeits all future class participation points.
 In addition, no class participation points can be earned as long as a student's attendance is below the 70% threshold, regardless of team assignment status.